knandersen/dmjx-intelligent-design-2024/modules/module2-generative-ai/exercise5-gpt-api.md

 4. Create a javascript file
 5. Follow https://platform.openai.com/docs/guides/text-generation and copy the provided examples to your javascript file and run it

+If you have experience challenges completing this exercise, there is a Vue example project here: https://github.com/knandersen/openai-quickstart-vue

 **IMPORTANT:**
 Because it's bad practice and would allow anyone else to use it and spend your money, OpenAI doesn't tell you to put your API key in the script.
 To make the examples work, create a secret `.env` file in your project root and define the `OPENAI_API_KEY` variable, eg: